 Dr Alexia Smit

-Lecturer in Television Studies
+Senior Lecturer of Television Studies

 2016: Smit, Alexia "Reading South African Bridal Television: Consumption, Fantasy and Judgement."
 Communicatio 42(4)